 - They must have suffered substantial physical or mental abuse as a result of the crime.

-- They must possess information about the criminal activity and be willing to assist law enforcement in the investigation or prosecution of the crime.
+- They must possess information about the criminal activity and be willing to assist law enforcement in investigating or prosecuting the crime.

 - They must obtain a certification from a law enforcement agency, prosecutor, or other designated authority confirming their helpfulness in the investigation or prosecution of the crime.